Pluralia/ghc-proposals/proposals/local-warning-pragmas.rst

 Code examples
 ~~~~~~~~~~~~~

 1. `Suppress the warning in case of incomplete patterns <https://stackoverflow.com/questions/12717909/stop-ghc-from-warning-me-about-one-particular-missing-pattern/>`_.

+We might choose one place where we reluctantly decide that we don't want to match all patterns (due to other people's code, or maybe your own poor choice in the past but not able/willing to fix right now), but we certainly want to check for complete patterns everywhere else in the module.
+For example, there are deprecated cases in a sum type, where we didn't want to pattern match on them due to being deprecated, which also would generate a deprecated warning.

 Pragma ``IGNORE`` fixes it:
    ::
     {-# OPTIONS_GHC -Wincomplete-patterns #-}